geozeke/vbart/README.md

 ## Volume Backup And Restoration Tool for Docker

 Why is backing up named docker volumes so hard?
-There's an [extension][def] for Docker Desktop, but I just want a simple, easy to use, command-line tool that allows me to backup and restore my named docker volumes.
+There's an [extension][def] for Docker Desktop, but I just want a simple, easy-to-use command line tool that allows me to backup and restore my named docker volumes.
 That's what vbart does.

 With vbart you can: